thkg00fy/ALttPEntranceRandomizer/README.md

 ## Game Goal

+### Trinity (Default)

+Three ways to finish the Seed: Master Sword Pedestal, Triforce Pieces or Ganon Fight.
+Choose your own way based on the items you find!

 ### Ganon

 Standard game completion requiring you to collect the 7 crystals, defeat Agahnim 2 and then beat Ganon.